kunigami/kunigami.github.io/blog/_posts/2022-02-12-jupyter-architecture.md

 http://<ip>:<port>/?token=<token>
 {% endhighlight %}

-The binder tool provides a serverless version, where they automatically reserve and setup a machine, which seems to be closer to the [Google Colab](https://colab.research.google.com/) model.
+[Binder](https://mybinder.org/) is a tool that provides a serverless option for Jupyter notebooks, where they automatically reserve and setup a machine behind the scenes for you, which seems to be closer to the [Google Colab](https://colab.research.google.com/) model.

 Let's now do a deep dive on the communication aspect.